 This partnership safeguards the long-term survival of parks and wildlife in places such as Akagera National Park in Rwanda and Chinko in Central African Republic (CAR).
 Not only has RMWF supported the financial and logistical capacity to reintroduce species such as lions and black rhinoceroses to Rwanda and help deliver much needed human benefits to CAR, we also enable African Parks to work closely with governments and communities to ensure sustainability at the structural and local levels.
 Developing an evidence base and performance metrics has been a focus of this collaboration, shedding light on successful tactics and passing best practices on to other project areas and partners.

-To date, 18 Eastern black rhinos have been reintroduced to Akagera after disappearing in 2007.
-In 2015, seven lions were also reintroduced after they had been hunted to extinction in the 1990s.
-They have since tripled in number.
-With so many local stakeholders involved in the efforts to return these animals to the region, African Parks has witnessed the sense of pride felt by Rwandans, evidenced by school children singing in the streets upon the animals’ return and the tens of thousands of annual park visitors, half of whom are from local Rwandan communities, helping to make this park over 75 percent self-financing.
+To date, 18 Eastern black rhinos were reintroduced to Akagera in 2018 after disappearing in 2007; followed by another tranche of five rhinos in 2019 from European zoos.
+In 2015, seven lions were reintroduced after they had been hunted to extinction in the 1990s.
+The pride has since grown to almost 40 individuals.
+With so many local stakeholders involved in the efforts to return these animals to the region, African Parks has witnessed the sense of pride felt by Rwandans, evidenced by school children singing in the streets upon the animals’ return and the tens of thousands of annual park visitors, half of whom are from local Rwandan communities, helping to make this park 90 percent self-financing.